Tawa College Tawa College

 Tūmātauenga & Conflict

-This unit of learning studies the concept of conflict over time, while weaving mātauranga Māori through Tūmātauenga, the atua Māori of mankind and war.
+This unit of learning studies the concept of conflict over time, while weaving mātauranga Māori through Tūmātauenga, Atua Māori of mankind and war.
 Students will learn about how power and its misuse has historically caused conflict, the extent of the impact of conflict on economies, society and cultures, and how the nature of conflict and how we commemorate it has changed over time.
-This is learned through local, national, and global case studies.
+This is learned through local, national, and global case studies including New Zealand's involvement in World War 1 and the Vietnam War, as well as the current role of the New Zealand Army, Ngāti Tūmātauenga.

 Term 4

-This unit of learning studies New Zealand's rich and varied history of protest to create change in society.
 Students will learn about how different values, traditions and perspectives can lead to different actions towards justice, and that there is power in taking individual action towards change one wants to see.
-Historical examples drawn on could include the Polynesian Panthers, the Rainbow Warrior, and the Māori Language Movement.
+We will learn about historical examples of action taken towards social, cultural or environmental justice.
 There is an important aspect of social action in this unit, where students will design and implement a social action towards a cause they are passionate about, in order to deepen their understanding of citizenship and the power of community.

 Learning Areas: